 Life is boring.
-We jazz up our Facebook timelines to make it seem like we’re living la vida loca, but back in the real world we spend most of our time waiting for something bigger, better or more exciting to happen.
+We jazz up our Facebook timelines to make it seem like our live are interesting, but back in the real world we spend most of our time waiting for something bigger, better or more exciting to happen.

-There’s a fifty-something woman playing a seriously intense game of Candy Crush on her iPad.
+- There’s a 50-something woman playing a seriously intense game of Candy Crush on her iPad.

 Unfortunately, the airport isn’t all that different from the way we live our everyday lives.

 We endure the steady drone of our daily routines, hoping that at some point, something bigger and better will come along.
 That our metaphorical ship (or plane) will come in.